rextechs/AzureIoTBootcamp/Day1-HOL2.md

 setx /m  DOCKER_HOST npipe:////./pipe/iotedge_moby_engine
 ```

-### 2. Close Powershell and Open a new Powershell window for the enviroment variables to take effect
+### 2. Close Powershell and Open a new Powershell window for the environment variables to take effect

 ### 3. Create docker image for the Temperature Simulator app